ojasgupta24/Youtube-fetcher/README.md

 - Clone the project
 - As this project is based on Node.js and mongoDB you have to download Node.js, Npm and MongoDB as prerequisites
 - Go the project through the terminal and install all dependencies by
-  - npm init
+  - npm install
   - npm install -g nodemon
-  - npm i express mongoose axios body-parser
  - Inside the app.js file, fill the url with <your api key>
  - For getting an API key follow (https://developers.google.com/youtube/v3/getting-started / https://console.cloud.google.com/apis/dashboard)
  - run the server using nodemon app.js